ljwall/teensy-4-makefile-example/README.md

 project from the command line, using a Makefile, without the Arduino IDE, but still the Teensy Arduino libraries.

+The `Makefile` itself is derived from the example in the [Teensy core libraries for Arduino](https://github.com/PaulStoffregen/cores).

 # Requirements

 - A Linux PC.
 (May work on mac too, I don't know.)